Before packing, check this list of items prohibited from entering a particular country or region.

 There are more than 120 Australian visas, so learning as much as possible is essential before applying.
 Acceptance depends on numerous factors, including the county you're arriving from, your work experience, age, family size, and English language skills.

-Your best chance of securing residence is via the Skilled Migration Program.
+Your best chance of securing permanent residence is via the Skilled Migration Program.
 Due to a skills shortage in the Australian job market, a large number of visas are set aside each year for immigrants with relevant work experience.
 Skilled worker visas have increased yearly since the COVID-19 pandemic, so there's never been a better time to apply!

 If you can find an Australian employer to apply on your behalf, you may have a better chance of acceptance.
 Current in-demand roles include nurses, software engineers, carers, construction managers, mechanics, teachers and chefs.